dansmyers/IntroToCS-2020/Labs/5-CYOA.md

 ![](https://upload.wikimedia.org/wikipedia/en/a/ac/Zork_I_box_art.jpg)

+*The Zork series published by Infocom was one of the most influential early computer games.
+You are likely to be eaten by a grue.*

 We're going to use Python to write our own text-based Choose Your Own Adventure story.
 A key idea of this program will be **using functions to organize a complex program**.

 - Each "page" of the story will be its own function.
 Within each function, print a little descriptive text, then prompt the user to make a choice.